How to install OcrMyPdf on Windows

 When running ocrmypdf

-you may encounter error saying file not found.
-To find out exactly what it is about, you can run it with -v (verbose)
+, you may encounter an error saying "file not found."
+To find out exactly what it is about, you can run it with the -v (verbose)

 file can't be found.

-This is yet another dependency, that is in some casese required if optimization setting are specified.
-Unfortunatelly, it's not available in any package manager, so you eithre need to compile it from source yourself, or download the precompiled Windows version (that also works on Windows 11) from here.
+This is yet another dependency that is in some cases required if optimization settings are specified.
+Unfortunately, it's not available in any package manager, so you either need to compile it from source yourself or download the precompiled Windows version (that also works on Windows 11) from here.

 6. Next steps